Imikimi-LLC/neptune_coffee/README.md

 * minimize refactoring complexity
 * minimize the amount of code you have to write

 If you are working with dozens or hundreds of Javascript files, wouldn't you like some way to easily organize them into modules?

 NeptuneCoffee is an opinionated module generator.
-All you have to do is organize your files into a directory structure where the directory names are module names and the hierarchy reflects sub-modules.
+Modules and namespaces are automatically generated based on the project's directory names and structure.

 NeptuneCoffee generates the .js files to define your AMD modules.